AlbertWhite/site-v2.0/src/data/blogs/test.md

 title: "Write test for React: component, hoc, hooks, promise, saga"
 date: "2019-07-30"
 category: "blog"
-star: 5
+star: 4
 ---

-The only way to make sure the validity of our code is to write test.
-In this article, I will talk about writing test for react component, connected component, hoc, react hooks, redux saga function (generator function), function with promise, and mock dependency.
+In this article, I will talk about writing test for react component, connected component, hoc, react hooks, redux saga function (generator function), and function with promise.
+In the end, I will also talk about an important technique: how to mock functions.

 All the examples are available in this git repo: [react test demos](https://github.com/AlbertWhite/react-test-demos)

 ### 1.Test for react component

 We will begin with tests for react component with [Enzyme](https://airbnb.io/enzyme/).
-If you have already worked with Enzyme, you should know that there are **shallow rendering** and **mount**.
-Mount is for rendering the full DOM while shallow will not render into the sub component unless you **'find'** and **'dive'** into it.
+If you have already worked with Enzyme, you should know that there are **shallow** and **mount** for rendering the component.
+Mount is for rendering the full DOM while shallow will not render the sub component unless you **'find'** and **'dive'** into it.

 Imagine that we have a component with the name of "Com" with another component "SubCom" inside.
 Here is an example of test: